-- 1. Results-oriented goals, objectives, and outcomes; (1 point) - 2.
-Names of at least two evidence-based falls prevention programs to be implemented (the programs must be on the list of pre-approved programs in Appendix A below); (1 point)

-- 3. The number of program participants to be reached, broken down by program; (1 point) - 4.
+- 1. The objectives, and outcomes of the proposed project; (1 point) - 2.
+Names of at least two evidence-based falls prevention programs to be implemented and which program(s) will be offered in a remote format (the programs must be on the list of pre-approved programs in Appendix A below); (1 point) - 3.
+The number of program participants to be reached, broken down by program and year; (1 point) - 4.
 Key partners; (1 point) - 5.
-Target population(s); and (1 point) - 6.
+Target population(s); and (1 point)

 Targeted/impacted geographic area(s).
 (1 point)